-Seek medical attention.
+#1 Seek medical attention.
 Any time you take a hard fall, even if you do not believe that you suffered substantial injuries in your accident, make sure to visit a doctor.
 A doctor can evaluate the potential extent of your injuries and make sure you didn’t miss any injuries, including broken bones.
 If you fail to seek treatment, it could lead to additional suffering: a longer healing time or even a poorer prognosis for your recovery.

-Collect evidence, if you can.
+#2 Collect evidence, if possible.
 Sometimes, after a slip and fall accident, you might suffer such severe injuries that you cannot move safely around the scene of the accident.
 Other times, you may find that you can take photos or take other steps to record the accident.
 You may want to take pictures of the features that caused your accident or collect contact information for a witness who saw what happened.
 That evidence may later prove vital in establishing what led to your accident.

 You should not, however, do anything (including trying to collect evidence) that may make your injuries worse or put you in an unsafe position.

-Contact an attorney.
-As soon after your slip and fall accident as possible, get in touch with an experienced San Diego slip and fall injury attorney to learn more about your rights, including your right to compensation after a serious accident.
+#3 Contact an attorney.
+As soon as possible, get in touch with an experienced San Diego slip and fall accident injury attorney to learn more about your rights, including your right to compensation after a serious accident.

 Your medical insurance can provide a great deal of assistance in the aftermath of your accident, especially if you have long-term injuries that will require ongoing care.
 Talk to your insurance provider to learn more about what coverage you have, including coverage for items like durable medical equipment and long-term hospitalization or a stay in a long-term care facility, if needed.
 You may also want to ask your insurance provider how the circumstances of your injury can affect your coverage.